Africa

 Sociocultural context

 Eritrean society has lived in fear for two decades.
-Dissidents are arrested or forced to flee abroad, and freedom of expression is non-existent.
-The few foreign journalists who have been able to visit Eritrea in recent years usually had escorts and the people they interviewed were kept under surveillance.
+Dissidents are arrested or forced into exile, and freedom of expression is non-existent.
+The few foreign journalists who have been able to visit the country in recent years were often accompanied and the people they interviewed were kept under surveillance.

 Safety

-Many journalists languish in the regime’s prisons, without access to their families or to lawyers.
-“We won't release him and he won't have a trial”, the president said in a 2009 interview, referring to Dawit Isaak, a journalist with Swedish and Eritrean dual nationality who has been held incommunicado in appalling conditions for the past 20 years.
-Surveillance is permanent and ubiquitous and, in Internet cafés, everyone including journalists must identify themselves before being allowed to connect to the Internet.
+Many journalists languish in the regime’s prisons, without access to their families or lawyers, some without ever having been tried.
+Several have been held without trial longer than any other journalists in the world.
+“We won't release him and he won't have a trial”, the president said in a 2009 interview, referring to the Swedish-Eritrean journalist Dawit Isaak, who has been held incommunicado in appalling conditions since 2001.
+In July 2023, the United Nations Working Group on Arbitrary Detention said his detention was arbitrary and called on the Eritrean authorities to reveal his location.
+The regime’s surveillance is permanent.
+In Internet cafés, journalists are required to provide their identity before being allowed to connect to the Internet.

 Abuses in real time in Eritrea